lifeisstillgood/softwaremind/docs/newbook/intro.rst

   Two orders - do the work or cause it to be done or provide funding - where do they shade into each other.
 They do this within orgs - how projects are really done, constanct hustle for new things.
   Mgmt as economist articles.
 But if software encoding is more detailed?
 THis si where LLMs replace mgmt - by being able to simulae and predict more effectively than manabement.

+management by shouting at underlings is a search for systems to deal with problems that just occured. maybe effocectoce but there clearlywill be better ways - but not in a tourney

 Organising at scale
 -------------------